This page has everything you need to get started with gardening – whether you are a complete beginner or an expert building a garden for a new home.

 A good place to start is to do a soil test to see if the pH or nutrient levels are way off.
 You can learn about what a soil test tells you in this article.

 This just means things that you add to the soil to make it better.
-A good place to start is with compost or aged manure.
+A good place to start is by adding compost or aged manure.

-Both add nutrients and organic material to the soil.
+Both of these add nutrients and organic material to the soil.
 They also make it harder to over water or under water (although both are still possible!)

 If animal manure is available, it is another great source of nutrients for the garden.
 Just make sure to age it first to avoid burning plants!